pingcap/docs/dashboard/dashboard-ops-security.md

 When multiple PD instances are deployed, only one of the PD instances actually runs TiDB Dashboard, and browser redirection occurs when you access other PD instances.
 Therefore, you need to ensure that the firewall is configured with the correct IP address.
 For details of this mechanism, see [Deployment with multiple PD instances](/dashboard/dashboard-ops-deploy.md#deployment-with-multiple-pd-instances).

-When using the TiUP deployment tool, you can use the following command to view the address of the PD instance that actually runs TiDB Dashboard (replace `CLUSTER_NAME` with the cluster name):
+When using the TiUP deployment tool, you can view the address of the PD instance that actually runs TiDB Dashboard by running the following command (replace `CLUSTER_NAME` with the cluster name):

 {{< copyable "shell-regular" >}}